 All industries have their lexicon and jargon, and the world of news media and advertising is no different.

-Here’s a list of some of the terminology you might encounter:
+Here’s a list of some of the terminology you might encounter and their definitions:

 Agate line: Space for one line of print (one column wide and 1/14 inch deep) used to measure advertising.

 Bleed: An area of an ad that runs beyond the margin of a normal printed page.

 Broadsheet: Newspaper format with two folds, usually larger than tabloid.